christophercheng/training-map-app/README.md

   1. The selected area of the chart does not clear when a user selects a selection preset e.g. Best 5 minutes.
 The likely solution to this issue is more time and possibly to redraw a reset chart
   2. The calculations for average power and best x minutes do not account for events where there is no power data or power = 0.
 A different algorithm could remove those points from calculation and only calculate average power when the user is actually exerting power.

+## Structure of code

+All source code is in the /src directory

+/src/App.js:  houses the outermost React JSX rendering logic.

+/src/components:  houses the React components for the map, chart, and analysis/selector widget.

+/src/actions/index.js:  houses all the action creators

+/src/reducers/RootReducer.js: houses all the reducers

+/src/utils.js: houses some helper functions

+/src/store.js houses redux code that initializes the store

+/src/constants/ActionTypes.js houses the constants used for the action creactor types

+/api contains the workout data

 ## Test Directions